jesyspa/snakt-design/Design/class-hierarchies.md

 The `A_new` method guarantees that the returned reference satisfies the predicate representing an instance of class `A`.

-### Fields/Properties Encoding
+#### Fields/Properties

-Kotlin desugars the class fields declared with `val` and `var` (inside the constructor) into getters and setters.
+Kotlin desugars the class fields declared with `val` and `var` (used inside the constructor) into getters and setters.
-Therefore, is reasonable to model getters/setters to access/modify the fields.
+Therefore, is reasonable to model getters/setters functions/methods to access/modify the fields.
 The property getters can be modelled as pure functions (when the getter is not [overridden][0], see the notes below the document).
 The example below re-use the definition of class `A` seen previously.